 After this, all you need to do is to enroll in a degree completion college and then be awarded you final Bachelors degree upon their evaluation and credits transfer.

 The degree forum is a public forum hosted by Instant Cert.
 There is a huge community of degree completion students who frequently visit this forum.

 To stay on target for your Bachelors degree in 2 years, keeping in regular touch with this forum will be to your advantage.
 In the forum, many students discuss their CLEP/DSST test preparation strategies, test scores and so on.

 There are also many questions answered about individual colleges and there is a private section of this forum specifically for subscribers of Instant Cert.

 Avoid Excessive Credits

-By far, the fastest way to complete a 4 year degree in 2 years is if you plan your college studies in advance such that you take only one course or exam for each of the course credit requirements.
+By far, the fastest way to complete a Bachelors degree in 2 years is if you plan your college studies in advance such that you take only one course or exam for each of the course credit requirements.

 Be sure to ask your student counselor about which low-cost online courses or CLEP exams can meet the degree requirements.
 Colleges also have their own online courses but the college’s online courses tend to be at least 5 or 10 times or more expensive than a regular MOOC course or CLEP exam.

 By carefully discussing with the student advisor about multiple alternative ways to earn the credits to meet each degree requirement, you can ensure that you do not end up taking multiple courses that result in duplicate credits for the same credit requirement.

 This is very important as this simple approach can save you months of time and a lot of money which you can more effectively use to complete the rest of your degree requirements quickly.